Are you differentiating your sight word instruction EFFECTIVELY?

 *TIP: So that students don’t get overwhelmed, use a blank sheet of paper to cover all but one column at a time.

 Sort your students by the word list.
 There are 4 word lists so you will have 4 groups of students.
 I keep a student on a word list if he/she made even 1 mistake.
 Believe me, it’s much easier than trying to keep track of exactly which words each student needs!
 And don’t worry, since you will assess every couple of weeks, any students who only made 1 or 2 mistakes won’t be on that list for long.
 I tab those students’ assessment sheets with a post-it as well, so that if I have time, I can assess them earlier to move them on.

 STEP 3: DIFFERENTIATED PRACTICE

 Give each student their assigned word ring (I ask parent volunteers to prepare the word rings for me and they last for years!
-Your FREEBIE includes a parent pack).
+Your FREEBIE includes a parent pack (scroll down).
 Ask students to keep the word rings in their backpacks so they can practice them at home and at school.
 I also keep one set of each color in their table bins so they can easily grab them if they have extra time.